jameshume/jehtech/src/html/cpp_move_sem.md

 * Copy assignment operator
 * Another move operation
 * Destructor (*even if it is emppy and does nothing!*)

+## Special Member Functions
+These are:

+1. Default constructor
+2. Copy constructor
+3. Copy assignment operator
+4. Move constructor
+5. Move assignment operator
+6. Destructor

+When the user declares nothing:

+* All 6 special member functions are defaulted

+When any constructor is declared:

+* Default constructor is not automatically created
+* Everything else defaulted

+When default constructor is declared:

+* Everything else defaulted

+When copy constructor is declared:

+* Default constructor not generated
+* Move operators not generated
+* Everything else defaulted

+When copy assignment operator is declared:

+* Default constructor generated
+* Move operators not generated
+* Everything else defaulted

+When move constructor is declared:

+* Default constructor not generated
+* Copy constructor and assignment operated deleted
+* Move assignment undeclared  with *fallback disabled*
+* Destructor defaulted

+When move assignment is declared:

+* Default constructor not generated
+* Copy constructor and assignment operated deleted
+* Move constructor undeclared with *fallback disabled*
+* Destructor defaulted

+When destructor declared:

+* Moves undeclared but have fallback enabled
+* Everything else defaulted

+Unless stated fallback is enabled, which means that a move degrades to a copy when tried.

 ## Links / Quotes Not Yet Organised